etiennestuder/build-scan-github-action/README.md

 # build-scan-github-action

-This Github action prominently exposes the build scan URL in the Annotations section.
+This GitHub action prominently exposes the build scan URL in the Annotations section.
 ## Inputs

 ### `who-to-greet`